top of page

 • 3 min read

 Let’s talk about neuro-affirming classrooms — not as another “initiative,” but as a mindset shift that can make school feel safer, calmer, and more humane for everyone.
+This isn’t about perfection.
+It’s about connection.

 First Things First: What Does “Neuro-Affirming” Actually Mean?